 - or more antennas intended for transmitting and/or receiving television, AM/FM radio, digital, microwave, cellular, telephone, or similar forms of electronic communication. - Communications Facility A land facility supporting antennas and/or microwave dishes that sends and/or receives radio frequency signals.
 Communications facilities may include structures, towers or accessory buildings. - Community Association or Club Facility A building, structure, or use of land intended for recreational, social, or cultural activities, owned by a local community group or non-profit organization. - Contractors' Yards Storage yards operated by a contractor for storage of large equipment, vehicles, or other materials commonly used in the individual contractor's type of business; storage of scrap materials for repair and maintenance of contractor's own equipment; and buildings or structures for uses such as offices and repair facilities.
-Exceptions to this definition: - 1.
-Temporary storage of one or more pieces of heavy equipment, including but not limited to trucks, excavators, graders, cranes and trailers located on the job site on which construction is taking place shall not constitute a contractor's yard; - 2.
+Exceptions to this definition: - Temporary storage of one or more pieces of heavy equipment, including but not limited to trucks, excavators, graders, cranes and trailers located on the job site on which construction is taking place shall not constitute a contractor's yard; - 2.
 No more then three trucks, only one of which may be larger than 26,000 GVWR, are used in a Home Occupation or Home Business 1 or 2; - 3.
 Equipment for personal use on a residential property; - 4.
 Section 4.3.C) in 4.3 Exempt Land Development. - dBm Unit of measure of the power level of a signal expressed in decibels above 1 milliwatt. - Development Any man-made change to improved or unimproved real estate, including but not limited to buildings or other structures, mining, dredging, filling, grading, paving, excavation or drilling operations or storage of equipment or materials. - Directional Antenna An antenna or array of antennas designed to concentrate a radio signal in a particular area. - Dish Antenna A dish-like antenna used to link communications sites together by wireless transmission of voice or data.
-Also called microwave antenna or microwave dish antenna. - Drive-In Eating Places A building where drive-up service is offered or where food and drink is prepared or offered for sale and consumption on or off the premises, but outside of the building. - Dwelling A building or portion thereof, designed, constructed or used as separate living quarters for one family, and which includes facilities for food preparation, sleeping, and sanitary facilities and the right of the resident to use a minor portion of the structure as a home occupation. - Dwelling, Accessory Single-family Unit A dwelling unit in an attached or detached building which is secondary or subordinate to a primary single family dwelling on the same lot and which does not exceed 1,500 square feet of living area, or 50% of the living area of the primary single family, dwelling and meets with the dimensional requirements of these Regulations. - Dwelling, Multi-Unit A building designed for, or occupied solely as, a dwelling of either three (3) or (4) households living independently of each other.
+Also called microwave antenna or microwave dish antenna. - Drive-In Eating Places A building where drive-up service is offered or where food and drink is prepared or offered for sale and consumption on or off the premises, but outside of the building. - Driveway: A minor, private travel way serving one parcel, which provides vehicular access from an adjoining road to a parking space, garage, or other structure.
+See also Road. - Dwelling A building or portion thereof, designed, constructed or used as separate living quarters for one family, and which includes facilities for food preparation, sleeping, and sanitary facilities and the right of the resident to use a minor portion of the structure as a home occupation. - Dwelling, Accessory Single-family Unit A dwelling unit in an attached or detached building which is secondary or subordinate to a primary single family dwelling on the same lot and which does not exceed 1,500 square feet of living area, or 50% of the living area of the primary single family, dwelling and meets with the dimensional requirements of these Regulations. - Dwelling, Multi-Unit A building designed for, or occupied solely as, a dwelling of either three (3) or (4)

+households living independently of each other.